SEM-DEV/scholarship-websites-extension/README.md

 The extension includes:

-* A list of the popular websites post scholarships.
+* A list of the popular websites that post scholarships
-* this extension works for cross platform (mozilla, chrome and edge).
+* This extension works cross-platform (Mozilla, Chrome, and Edge).

 [Get it from mozilla](https://addons.mozilla.org/en-US/firefox/addon/scholarship-websites/)